Bruce Schneier

 In court filings, the company has made it clear that it intends to hold Ms. Drummond responsible for the calls made on her phone. ". . . the plaintiff is responsible for all calls made on her phone prior to the date of notification that her phone was stolen," the company says.
 "The Plaintiff's failure to mitigate deprived the Defendant of the opportunity to take any action to stop fraudulent calls prior to the 28th of August 2005."

-The solution here is obvious: Rogers should not be able to charge its customers for telephone calls it did not make.
-Ms. Drummond's phone was cloned; there is no possible way she could notify Rogers of this before she saw calls she did not make on her bill.
+The solution here is obvious: Rogers should not be able to charge its customers for telephone calls they did not make.
+Ms. Drummond’s phone was cloned; there is no possible way she could notify Rogers of this before she saw calls she did not make on her bill.
 She is also completely powerless to affect the anti-cloning security in the Rogers phone system.
 To make her liable for the fraud is to ensure that the problem never gets fixed.

 Rogers is the only party in a position to do something about the problem.
 The company can, and according to the article has, implemented automatic fraud-detection software.